NMHSrobotics/solidworksPowerUp/README.md

 		"yourName" then add "Edits/yourNameREADME.md" to the end.
 		Example: "sawyerEdits/sawyerREADME.md"

+		You can mane your file yourNameREADME.txt if you like the standard formatting The .md extention is MarkDown formatting that you can look up if your interesting

 //Document Everything  COMMIT means your edit or change in the solidworksPowerUp directory

 	Give your README file an explanation of your folder